-

 Statutory Sick Pay (SSP)

-The legislation is amended to allow small and medium-sized businesses and employers to reclaim SSP paid for sickness absence due to COVID-19.
+During the pandemic small and medium-sized businesses and employers have been able to reclaim SSP paid for sickness absence due to COVID-19.
 The eligibility criteria for the scheme is as follows:

 Key essentials for employers

-The online system for making an SSP reclaim will be available from 26 May 2020 through PAYE online.
+The online system for making an SSP reclaim is available through PAYE online.
 Where employers use an agent who is authorised to do PAYE online for them, the agent can make a claim on their behalf.

 See HMRC Claim back Statutory Sick Pay paid to employees due to Coronavirus (COVID-19)